mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Special Attributes**

-Please note Resonance is not used in Sixfinity if it is referenced ignore it.
+Please note Resonance is not used in Twelvefold if it is referenced ignore it.

 **Magic**

 Not all characters have this attribute; it is only for magic-using characters, who are generally referred to as Awakened characters.
 It measures their strength in channeling mana into spectacular effects.

-**Edge**

-This critical statistic measures the undefinable, putting it on tricky ground right at the outset.
-It is that combination of guts, risk, and heedless ignorance of danger and good sense that lets shadowrunners survive where others do not.
-Edge is detailed and important enough to have its own section

 **Reaction**

 A character’s Reaction is, quite simply, her physical reflexes—how quickly she can react to a changing situation, and how well she can dodge the physical slings and arrows that shadowrunning brings.
 A character with a high Reaction is more likely to be on top of a situation and will be in a better position to react to danger, while low-Reaction characters will lag behind.

-Reaction = (Quickness Dice Code + Intelligence Dice Code)
+Reaction = (Quickness + Intelligence) /2 Rounded down.
+E.g., Quickness 6 and Intelligence 2 → Reaction 4.

 **Essence**